stockerp-com/core/packages/eslint-config/README.md

-# `@turbo/eslint-config`
+# `@retailify/eslint-config`

-Collection of internal eslint configurations.
+Collection of ESLint configuration for internal use in Retailify.